 Edit: Woot, Woot! this card received an honorable mention for the challenge!

 Select me – Sara Levin – when you SHOP for Stampin’ Up! products

 Purchase $25 of product in my store and receive

 a free pdf tutorial for 5 cards and two boxes using Paisleys and Posies.

 Thanks for shopping with me!

-Use the code when your product purchase will be less than $150
+Use the Host Code from the side bar when your product purchase will be less than $150